-ARTICLE I-The Society and Its Purposes
+The Society and Its Purposes

 This society shall be known as the Southern Section of the American Society of Animal Science.

-The object of the society shall be (a) to afford opportunity for the exchange of ideas in the field of interest of the society, (b) to bring about improvement and unification of methods of research, instruction and extension in animal science, (c) to arrange for desirable cooperation and for the avoidance of undesirable duplication in investigational work, (d) to make recommendations relative to the adoption of new practices, (e) to publish and disseminate educational and scientific material of value to members and other workers in the animal science field and (f) to perform other activities consistent with the goals of the American Society of Animal Science.
+The mission of the society shall be (a) to afford opportunity for the exchange of ideas in the field of interest of the society, (b) to bring about improvement and unification of methods of research, instruction and extension in animal science, (c) to arrange for desirable cooperation and for the avoidance of undesirable duplication in investigational work, (d) to make recommendations relative to the adoption of new practices, (e) to publish and disseminate educational and scientific material of value to members and other workers in the animal science field and (f) to perform other activities consistent with the goals of the American Society of Animal Science.

 All persons interested in research, instruction or extension in animal science or in the production, processing, marketing, servicing or use of livestock or livestock products shall be eligible for membership.

-Section 2.
 Term of Office

-- The President-Elect shall be responsible for arranging for special programs, such as symposia, awards programs, etc., requested by and/or approved by the Executive Committee, and should remind award committee chairs of their duties and deadlines.
+- The President-Elect shall be responsible for arranging for special programs, such as symposia, awards programs, etc., requested by and/or approved by the ASAS Southern Section Board of Directors, and should remind award committee chairs of their duties and deadlines.
 In case the President is unable to act, s/he shall assume the duties of the President.

 - The Secretary/Treasurer shall:

 - Coordinate with the Secretary/Treasurer-Elect the recording of the minutes of the Southern Section Business and ASAS Southern Section Board of Directors meetings.
 The official set of minutes of all meetings will be passed on from one Secretary to the next.
 Copies of the minutes of the Southern Section Annual Business Meeting will be distributed at the next Southern Section Annual Business Meeting.